MicrosoftDocs/sdk-api/sdk-api-src/content/searchapi/nn-searchapi-iurlaccessor.md

 </td>
 <td align="left" width="63%">

-        Binds the item being processed to an <a href="_stg_istream">IStream interface [Structured Storage]</a> data stream and retrieves a pointer to that stream.
+        Binds the item being processed to an <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/aa380034.aspx">IStream interface [Structured Storage]</a> data stream and retrieves a pointer to that stream.

 </td>